Azure/bicep-types-az/generated/synapse/microsoft.synapse/2021-06-01-preview/types.md

 * **minimum**: int (Required): Minimum allowed instances count.
 * **version**: int (Required): The version of the template defined, for instance 1.

+## PipelineExternalComputeScaleProperties
+### Properties
+* **numberOfExternalNodes**: int {minValue: 1, maxValue: 10}: Number of the the external nodes, which should be greater than 0 and less than 11.
+* **numberOfPipelineNodes**: int {minValue: 1, maxValue: 10}: Number of the pipeline nodes, which should be greater than 0 and less than 11.
+* **timeToLive**: int {minValue: 5}: Time to live (in minutes) setting of integration runtime which will execute pipeline and external activity.

 ## PrivateEndpoint
 ### Properties
 * **id**: string (ReadOnly): Resource id of the private endpoint.